EmmaBergner/erace/README.md

 ### The Business Interface

 #### __Signin Page__
 The login page is the first page a user will see.
 From here there are two ways to continue:
 - Register a new account inorder to sign in.
 - If already registered simply sign in to get access to the applications features.

 #### __Sign up Page__
 The sign up page is for new users where they fill in the following information to register a new account.
-After signing up, users will auctomaicly be reassign to the login page.
+After signing up, users will automatically be reassign to the login page.

 #### __Next Page__
 Once logged in, this is the fist page that shows.
-Here there are two different stadges.
+Here there are two different stages.
 - First time and before adding any races to "my runs" a message will show with instructions.
 - After adding a race to "my runs", next page will count down on days, hours, minutes and seconds.